 Many people say that children learn new languages more easily than adults.
 However, this does not mean that adults are unable to learn extra languages or that they should not try.
-Adults are not only capable of learning extra languages, but they also gain several physical and mental benefits.
+Adults are not only capable of learning a second language, but they also gain several physical and mental benefits.

-Here are some of the best and most effective ways to learn a language as an adult:
+Here are some of the best and most effective ways of learning a second language as an adult:

 Try a Language App